jhony-v/pomodoro-app/docs/README.md

 * Set a Pomodoro timer and short & long break timers
 * Customize how long each timer runs for
 * See a circular progress bar that updates every minute and represents how far through their timer they are
-* Customize the appearance of the app with the ability to set preferences for colors and fonts
+* Customize the appearance of the app with the ability to set preferences for colors
+* (Local) Create custom timers with description and custom colors